ckf42/codelib/py/readme.md

 Some simple python script I have written for practising CTF.

-## ipythonInitScript.py

-Import some python packages in `ipython` for scicomp.
-Just run the script after `ipython` is initiated.

 ## MorseCodeDict.py

 Not a cli utility but a simple module that contains dict on converting simple Morse code and some helper functions